Hughes-Genome-Group/deepC/helper_for_preprocessing_and_analysis/README.md

 and helper for analysing and visualizing deepC predictions e.g.: compare reference vs. variant predictions
   * virtual4C
-* `functions_for_HiC.R` - general helper functions for loading, processing and visualizing Hi-C data (copy from [here](https://github.com/rschwess/RonsUtilityBox/))
+* `functions_for_HiC.R` - general helper functions for loading, processing and visualising Hi-C data (copy from [here](https://github.com/rschwess/RonsUtilityBox/))
+* [reference_manual](./reference_manual_deepC_R_utility.pdf) detailing all available functions.
-* `match_query_table.pl` - helper perl script for
+* `match_query_table.pl` - helper perl script for processing Hi-C data

-### Tutorials

-Assembling tutorial scripts for processing Hi-C data for deepC training and examples for utilization.
+* `match_query_table.pl` - helper perl script for processing Hi-C data

+### Notes

+Some R functions require a working version of bedtools being installed and available in your standard path as queried from within R. Uses "bedtools makewindows".

+Some R functions require a working version of perl being installed and available in your standard path as queried from within R.

+Requires a recent version of "tidyverse" and "RColorBrewer".